router-protocol/router-chain-docs/docs/crosstalk/understanding-crosstalk/requestToDest.md

     uint64 gasPrice;
     uint64 destChainType;
     string destChainId;
+    bytes asmAddress
 }
 ```
 1.  **gasLimit:** Gas limit required to execute the cross-chain request on the destination chain.
 2.  **gasPrice:** Gas price to be passed on the destination chain.
 3.  **destChainType:** This represents the type of chain.
 The values for chain types can be found [here](./chainTypes).
 4.  **destChainId:** Chain ID of the destination chain in string format.
+5.  **asmAddress:** Address of AddOnShield Module (ASM) contract that acts as a plugin which enables users to seamlessly integrate their own security mechanism into their DApp.

 ### 5. contractCalls
 ```